-The 'Battle of Oktwin' between Japanese and Chinese forces was the second battle of the 'Battle of Yunnan-Burma Road' within the Burma campaign (20/23 March 1942).
+The 'Battle of Oktwin' was fought between Japanese and Chinese forces as the second battle of the 'Battle of Yunnan-Burma Road' within the Burma campaign (20/23 March 1942).

 The 55th Division's 112nd Regiment attacked the 200th Division’s positions at first light on 22 March but made little headway.
 The Japanese forces attacking the positions occupied by the 1/600th Regiment were one infantry battalion and several pieces of artillery.
 The Japanese then despatched a cavalry forces round the Chinese left flank, and the position was stabilised only after reservee forces of the 1/598th Regiment had been committed in counterattacks.